BenWhetton/keras-surgeon/README.md

 pip install kerassurgeon
 ```
 ##Examples:
+Examples are in `kerassurgeon.examples`.\
-The following examples are both based on a simple method of identifying which neurons to
+Both examples are based on a simple method of identifying which neurons to
 prune: high Average Percentage of Zeros (ApoZ) as described in [Hu et al. (2016)][].\
 Neither example is particularly good at demonstrating the benefits of pruning
 but they show how Keras-surgeon can be used.\